 - In 2019 we invested in liquid assets to increase our liquidity position to comply with new FHFA liquidity guidance that was published in August 2018.
 In addition, we invested in liquid assets to earn additional interest income.
-In 2018 we purchased liquid assets to earn additional interest income. - In 2019, our purchases of debt securities have offset the proceeds from maturities and paydowns of debt securities held on balance sheet.
-In 2018, we purchased U.S. Government securities to earn additional interest income.
-These purchases exceeded proceeds from maturities and paydowns of debt securities held on balance sheet. - Our advances outstanding declined in 2019 due to reduced member demand for wholesale funding at quarter end.
+In 2018 we purchased liquid assets to earn additional interest income. - Net purchases of investment debt securities was relatively unchanged from 2018, as we achieved key liquidity, MBS, and mission asset ratios. - Our advances outstanding declined in 2019 due to reduced member demand for wholesale funding.
 Advance balances will vary based primarily on member demand or need for wholesale funding and the underlying cost of the advance to the member.
-In 2018, member demand for wholesale funding increased at quarter end. - Investment in MPF Loans increased in 2019 compared to 2018 as we continued to add new PFIs to the MPF Program and increased utilization by PFIs.
+In 2018, member demand for wholesale funding increased. - Investment in MPF Loans increased in 2019 compared to 2018 mainly due to strong loan origination activity as mortgage rates have declined.
+In addition, increased utilization by our PFIs and the addition of new Bank PFIs to the MPF Program continue to contribute to higher volume in our MPF Loans held in portfolio.